-GOOD TO KNOW: For your choice of paints, choose water-based.
+Did you know?
+For your choice of paints, choose water-based.

 The tools will depend on the colour used (just above).
 Feel free to draw from the following lists.
 According to your needs, you may use:

-1/ TO STAMP COLOUR (different choices):
+1/ To stamp colour (different choices):